-WARNING: Operating, servicing and maintaining an off-road

-vehicle can expose you to chemicals including engine exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
-To minimize exposure, avoid breathing exhaust, do not idle the engine except vehicle as necessary, service your in a well-ventilated aloves or wash your wear hands frequently area and servicing your vehicle.
+WARNING: Operating, servicing and maintaining an off-road expose you to chemicals including engine vehicle can exhaust, carbon monoxide, phthalates, and lead, which are known to the State of California to cause cancer and birth defects or other reproductive harm.
+To minimize exposure, avoid breathing exhaust, do not idle the engine except vehicle as necessary. service your in a well-ventilated gloves or wash your hands area and wear frequently servicing your vehicle.
 For more information go to when www.p65warnings.ca.gov/products/passenger-vehicle.